MxRobsta/test-repo/src/markdown/training.md

 The training samples will be exactly the same as the real samples, but you will be given the correct transcript.

-Below you'll find the rainbow sample for the target speaker, and the same example that has been seen before.
+Below you'll find the clean speech sample for the target speaker, and the same example that has been seen before.